PHSE - Statement of Intent

-Learning is grouped into three core themes; health and wellbeing, relationships and living in the wider world.
+The curriculum is grouped into three core themes; Health and Wellbeing, Relationships and Living in the Wider World.

-' Come and See' teaching and weekly Collective Worship focuses on a range of themes which are linked to the Gospel Values and pupils have time to reflect on how different issues impact on our world and how we can go forth to make it better.
+' Come and See' teaching, assemblies and Collective Worship focuses on a range of themes which are linked to the Gospel Values and pupils' spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.

 We aim to support pupils to be excited and aware about living in a community that is full of diversity and difference.